 Immunologic Monitoring Laboratory (IML)

 The IML provides a broad range of state-of-the-art immunologic monitoring assays, and also designs, evaluates, and standardizes new products and assays, to support clinical trials of novel biological therapies for cancer patients.
-The IML has an independently-monitored and extensive quality control (QC) and quality assurance (QA) program to ensure the validity of test results and safety/quality of therapeutic products, and participates in external proficiency panels.
-The IML also serves as the Central Immunology Laboratory for the Eastern Cooperative Oncology Group (ECOG).
+The IML has an independently-monitored and extensive quality control (QC) and quality assurance (QA) program to ensure the validity of test results and safety/quality of therapeutic products.
+The IML is CAP inspected and participates in several external proficiency panels for assays.
+The IML also serves as the Central Immunology Laboratory for the ECOG-ACRIN cooperative oncology group.

 Organization of the IML

 To meet widely diverse service demands, the IML is organized into seven areas:

 - Specimen intake/processing

 - Cytokine assessment